cainsusk/BitcoinCore-Architecture/A1/script.md

 their wallet.
 Keys are only stored in wallets, and not on the network.

 Bitcoin Core uses nondeterministic wallets, where the keys are generated randomly, and have no relation to each other.
+Furthermore, while Bitcoin Core has an implementation for wallets -- it is only recommended for debugging purposes.

 # Transactions